Keye Luke: Acting career

-Luke played Governor Donald Cory in an episode of the original Star Trek entitled "Whom Gods Destroy" (1969), and was going to play Doctor Noonien Soong in the Star Trek: The Next Generation episode "Brothers" but illness prevented him from doing so; Brent Spiner ultimately took over the role.
+Luke played Governor Donald Cory in episode 71 of the original Star Trek entitled "Whom Gods Destroy (1969), and was originally cast as Doctor Noonien Soong in the Star Trek: The Next Generation episode "Brothers"; Brent Spiner ultimately took over the role after Luke became ill.

 In the Fractured Fairy Tales episode "The Enchanted Fly," one of the rewards offered to the man who would rescue and marry the princess is "an autographed picture of Keye Luke."

 Honors

 He was awarded the Lifetime Achievement Award by Asian/Pacific American Artists in 1986.
 For his contribution to show business, Luke was also honored with a star on the Hollywood Walk of Fame, on the sidewalk in front of 7000 Hollywood Blvd.

 Death

 Luke died of a stroke on January 12, 1991, at the age of 86.
 He is buried at Rose Hills Memorial Park in Whittier, California.

 Legacy

 Writer and filmmaker Timothy Tau wrote, directed and produced a short film about Keye Luke's earlier life and work, entitled Keye Luke, which premiered at the 2012 Los Angeles Asian Pacific Film Festival as a Visual Communications Armed with a Camera Fellowship film.
 The film was also the Closing Night choice of the inaugural 2013 Seattle Asian American Film Festival.
 Feodor Chin starred as Keye Luke.
 Archie Kao starred as Edwin Luke, Keye Luke's brother.
 Kelvin Han Yee starred as Lee Luke, Keye Luke's father.